 #6 Going for Customers First and Profits Later Is OK Depending on Your Investors

 There was some discussion about Amazon and ecommerce.

-There was some discussion about Amazon.
-On the strategy of going for customers first and profits later, he mentioned Amazon has investors that will accept losses if sales keep increasing.
+In particular, there was a discussions about the strategy of going for customers first and profits later.
+He mentioned Amazon can do this because it has investors that will accept losses if sales keep increasing.

 He also talked about Nebraska Furniture Mart and pointed out they do a lot of sales online with pick-ups at the store.
 But you don’t want the retail space to become a showroom for online sales.
 So you have to offer the right prices in the store.

-He also mentioned how you learn about consumer behavior as it unfolds.
+He also mentioned how you need to learn about consumer behavior as it unfolds.
 Right now Americans are shifting from single family homes to rentals.
 And this impacts furniture sales.